Governor’s Scholars Program – Non-Distinguished Scholars | GS

 Continuing Eligibility Criteria

-- Student must complete 27 semester credit hours during the first academic year and 30 semester credit hours per year thereafter.
+- Student must earn 27 semester credit hours during the first academic year and 30 semester credit hours per year thereafter.

 Award Amounts

-- Student receiving both Governor's Distinguished and Academic Challenge per Academic Year at a 4-Year institution:
+- Student receiving both Governor’s Scholars (Non-Distinguished) Scholarship and Academic Challenge per Academic Year at a 4-Year institution:

 Other Information